 - exchange of information between the Member States.

 The Enforcement Directive will need to be transposed by the Member States by 18 June 2016.

 On the 8 of March 2016, the European Commission proposed a revision of the rules on posting of workers within the EU to ensure they remain fit for purpose.
-Until Member States and the European Parliament have agreed on the revision and the new rules have entered into force, the current rules remain in place.
+The Commission proposal was adopted on 28 June 2018.

 If you are posted on a short assignment to another EU country, find out more about your social security coverage and other rights and obligations.